 How to Do Informational Interviews

 Step 2: Make a Short List of People to Interview

-Use any or all of these suggetions to identify people with whom to do an informational interview:
+Use any or all of these suggetions to identify people to talk with:

-- Talk to family, friends, professors or current and former managers to identify people who have experience in your field of interest.
+- Ask family, friends, professors or current and former managers to identify people who have experience in your field of interest.

-- Identify organizations whose work interests you, and visit their websites' About, Team or Staff pages to identify individuals who might be good to interview.
+- Identify organizations whose work interests you and visit their websites' About, Team or Staff pages.

-- Use LinkedIn’s “See Alumni” feature to find UC graduates to connect with.
+- Use LinkedIn’s “See Alumni” feature to find UC graduates.
 Using the LinkedIn search box on your homepage, type in “University of Cincinnati.”
 Select the page that says “School,” and then click on “See Alumni.”
 You can explore UC alumni by major, location, industry, company and skills.
 If you have a connection in common with a potential interviewee, you can request to connect on LinkedIn with that person directly.